SaschaWillems/ModernVkTriangle/README.md

 };
 ```

-Most import is `apiVersion`, which tells Vulkan that we want to use Vulkan 1.3.
+Most important is `apiVersion`, which tells Vulkan that we want to use Vulkan 1.3.
 Using a higher api version gives us more features out-of-the box that otherwise would have to be used via extensions.
 [Vulkan 1.3](https://docs.vulkan.org/refpages/latest/refpages/source/VK_VERSION_1_3.html) is widely supported and adds a lot of features to the Vulkan core that make it easier to use. `pApplicationName` can be used to identify your application.

 > **Note:** A structure member you'll see a lot is `sType`.
 The driver needs to know what structure type it has to deal with, and with Vulkan being a C-API there is no other way than specifying it via structure member.